centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-databases-elasticsearch.md

 ## Configuration

-Still in the Web Centreon interface, go to *Configuration \> Hosts* and click *Add*.
-Then fill the form as shown by the following table:
+* Still in the Web Centreon interface, go to *Configuration \> Hosts* and click *Add*.
+* Fill the form as shown by the following table:

 | Field                   | Value                        |
 | :---------------------- | :--------------------------- |